ligato/docs/docs/user-guide/concepts.md

 The resync is initiated by default, upon VPP agent startup.
 In addition, it can be automatically launched on events such as VPP restart or reconnection to the data base.

+---

 ## VPP Configuration Order

 Configuring VPP via a CLI is challenging.
-The CLI commands mostly reflect low-level binary API calls and must be executed in a specific order or sequence for the configuration to succeed.
+The CLI commands mostly reflect low-level binary API calls and must be executed in a specific order for the configuration to succeed.
 In some cases, a configuration item (e.g. interface) could depend on another separate configuration item.
 In other cases, a specific sequence of commands, each handling an individual configuration item, must be completed before the system is brought up to the desired state.
 As networks scale and the number of configuration items grows, it becomes vastly more difficult to ensure correct network configuration deployment and operation.

 The VPP agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound (NB) protobuf API.
 Configuration items use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
 For example, interfaces can be referenced before they are even created because the user defines each with a logical name.

-The VPP agent configuration behavior is as follows:
+The VPP agent configuration behavior consists of the following:

-* Configuration items with all dependencies satisfied, or no dependencies are programmed into VPP.
+* Configuration items with all dependencies satisfied, or no dependencies, are programmed into VPP.
+<br></br>

-* Incomplete configuration items with unresolved dependencies) are cached, or if possible, partially completed.
+* Incomplete configuration items with unresolved dependencies are cached, or if possible, partially completed.
+<br></br>
 * At some later point in time, when the missing dependency items appear, all pending configuration items are re-validated and executed.
 All configuration items including those with dependencies between VPP and Linux, are managed in the same way.

 Another important feature is the ability to retrieve existing VPP configuration.
 In addition to status reporting, this data is used to perform resynchronization.
 This is the process by which the active VPP configuration is compared to the desired VPP configuration to resolve any required changes and to minimize the impact during restarts.

+---

 ### VPP Configuration Order Examples